bitovi/hatchify/docs/koa/README.md

 | logging           | (sql: string, timing?: number) => void | undefined                  | A function that gets executed every time Sequelize would log something.                                                                           |
 | additionalOptions | object                                 | undefined                  | An object of additional options, which are passed directly to the underlying connection library (example: [pg](https://www.npmjs.com/package/pg)) |

-See [Using Postgres](https://github.com/bitovi/hatchify/blob/main/docs/guides/using-postgres-db.md) for instructions on how to set up HatchifyJS with postgres.
+See [Using Postgres](../guides/using-postgres-db.md) for instructions on how to set up HatchifyJS with postgres.

 **Returns**

-Returns a [hatchedKoa] instance which is documented below.
+Returns a [HatchifyKoa] instance which is documented below.

 ### HatchifyKoa

 `HatchifyKoa` is the constructor function used to create a [hatchedKoa] instance.
-This TS type typically isn't used directly (it's exported to support implicit typing of the return from the `hatchifyKoa` constructor); however, it can be useful when defining a custom type that may reference `hatchedKoa`.
+This TypeScript type typically isn't used directly (it's exported to support implicit typing of the return from the `hatchifyKoa` constructor); however, it can be useful when defining a custom type that may reference `hatchedKoa`.

 ```ts
 import type { HatchifyKoa from "@hatchifyjs/koa"